-We select objects in the redshift range 0.04 - 0.2, such that r{200} is easily contained within the FOV of the instrument and is large enough to allow for a sufficient sampling of the density profile.
-We restrict ourselves to observations with sufficient statistics to constrain the emission around the virial radius.
+We selected objects in the redshift range 0.04 - 0.2, such that r{200} is easily contained within the FOV of the instrument and is large enough to allow for an adequate sampling of the density profile.
+We restricted ourselves to observations with enough statistics to constrain the emission around the virial radius.
 Our final sample comprises 31 clusters in the temperature range 2.5-9 keV, with the addition of A2163 ($kT \sim 18$ keV).
-Among our sample, we classify 14 clusters as cool-core (CC) following the classification of Cavagnolo et al. (2009) (i.e. they exhibit a central entropy $K_0 < 30 \text{ keV cm}^2$), and 17 as non-cool core (NCC, $K_0 > 30$ keV cm2).
+Among our sample, we classified 14 clusters as cool core (CC) following the classification of Cavagnolo et al. (2009) (i.e. they exhibit a central entropy $K_0 < 30$ keV cm2), and 17 as non cool core (NCC, $K_0 > 30$ keV cm2).
 We recall that CC clusters exhibit a relaxed morphology, a high central density and a temperature decrement in the central regions, while NCCs trace dynamically-disturbed clusters with irregular morphologies and flat temperature and density profiles in their cores (e.g., Sanderson et al. 2009; Hudson et al. 2010).

 Our sample of clusters, together with the log of the available data and some important quantities, is shown in Table 3.
-In Fig. 1 we plot the distribution of temperature (left panel) and central entropy (right panel) for our sample.
-It should be noted that the sample was selected based on the quality of the existing observations, and might be subject to selection effects.
-However, for the purpose of this work we do not require that the sample be representative or complete, since we are interested in the characterization of cluster outskirts, which exhibit a high level of self-similarity.
+In Fig. 1 we plot the distribution of temperature (left hand panel) and central entropy (right hand panel) for our sample.
+It should be noted that the sample was selected based on the quality of the existing observations and might be subject to selection effects.
+However, for the purpose of this work we did not require that the sample be representative or complete, since we are interested in characterizing cluster outskirts, which exhibit a high level of self-similarity.